e999b3/tyrX/README.md

 ### Workflow

 My preferred workflow when programming with F# for Revit is an iterative **try-and-error** approach.
 This involves making frequent changes to the code and testing them quickly.
-The most efficient way to do this is to save my work-in-progress code and recompile it only when I trigger the command to run it.
+The most efficient way to do this is to **just save** my work-in-progress code and recompile it **only** by clicking the command button to run it.
 In fact, I use keyboard shortcuts to run my code, avoiding the time wasted searching for the right button to click.
 Once I'm satisfied with the code, or if I want to experiment with alternative solutions without losing my progress, I save a copy of the current code for comparison and further development.

 This is where the two compiler scripts come into play.